Family Friendly Rights

 Flexible working – from June 2014 all employees with 6 months service have the right to request flexible working.
+In 2023 the government announced that it will introduce legislation to make this a day one right.
 Flexible working encompasses any variant on working full-time from the employer’s premises such as:

-Under the new rules from June 2014 employers must consider flexible working requests reasonably and within three months of receiving the request (including dealing with any appeal).
-An ACAS statutory code of practice on dealing with flexible working requests must be complied with.
+Under the new rules from June 2014 employers must consider flexible working requests reasonably and within three months (under new legislation announced in 2023 soon to be 2 months) of receiving the request (including dealing with any appeal).
+An Advisory, Conciliation and Arbitration Service (ACAS) statutory code of practice on dealing with flexible working requests must be complied with.
 Employers wishing to turn down a flexible working request must be able to demonstrate one of eight ‘business grounds’ for refusal.
 Employees can complain to an Employment Tribunal for breaches of the flexible working regulations.
 Alternatively, or in addition, such employees may complain that a refusal to allow flexible working gives rise to a discrimination claim.

 Family leave and pay – in the UK employees can take statutory leave (often with a statutory right to pay) in a variety of situations such as:

 - Shared Parental leave (with statutory Shared Parental pay)

 - Unpaid parental leave (under the Maternity and Parental Leave Regulations 1999)